In this article, we’ll provide you with step-by-step instructions on how to get started creating map templates.

 Creating Layout Files

-The purpose of layout files (.pagx extension) in ArcGIS Pro is for creating templates for any map in an organization.
+The purpose of layout files (.pagx extension) in ArcGIS Pro is to create templates for any map in an organization.

 The main advantage of layout files is that once you import one, it will contain a layout and a map, which are linked to each other.